 5145.103-70 Furnishing Government property to contractors.

-(2) The contracting officer shall ensure the Requiring Activity’s documentation to support furnishing government property for commercial services below the Simplified Acquisition Threshold (SAT), as defined in FAR 2.101, meets the requirements outlined in FAR 45.102 and DFARS PGI 245.103-70(2).
+(2) The Contracting officer shall ensure the Requiring Activity’s documentation to support furnishing Government property for commercial services below the Simplified Acquisition Threshold (SAT), as defined in FAR 2.101, meets the requirements outlined in FAR 45.102 and DFARS PGI 245.103-70(2).

-The contracting officer shall include documentation received from the Requiring Activity which supports the decision to provide Government Property in the Paperless Contract File (PCF) Pre-award Section (i.e., Requirements Package folder), in accordance with AFARS 5104.8.
+The Contracting officer shall include documentation received from the Requiring Activity which supports the decision to provide Government Property in the Paperless Contract File (PCF) Pre-award Section (i.e., Requirements Package folder), in accordance with AFARS 5104.8.

 5145.103-72 Government-furnished property attachments to solicitations and awards.

-(a) The requiring activity is responsible for initiating the GFP attachment in the GFP module.
+The requiring activity or Program Management Office (PMO) is responsible for initiating the GFP attachment in the GFP module.

+The Contracting officer is responsible for approving the GFP attachment in the GFP module.

 5145.103-73 Government property under sustainment contracts.